 Action Learning is a form of peer mentoring.

-The Dance Professionals Fund is offering travel bursaries for artists based outside of London to support the cost of travelling to meetings.
-Please note in your application if you are interested in a travel bursary.
+The Dance Professionals Fund generously supports the programme by offering travel bursaries for artists based outside of London to support the cost of travelling to meetings.

 Action learning sets